Thermostable DNA polymerase: Structure

 DNA polymerases are roughly shaped like a hand with a thumb, palm and fingers.
 The thumb is involved in binding and moving double-stranded DNA.
 The palm carries the polymerase active site, whereas the fingers bind substrates (template DNA and nucleoside triphosphates).
 The exonuclease activity is in a separate protein domain.
 Mg^{2+} is a cofactor.

 The polymerase active site in the palm catalyses the prolongation of DNA, starting from a primer bound to a template DNA single strand:

 deoxynucleoside triphosphate + DNA_{n} pyrophosphate + DNA_{n+1}.

 Bacterial polymerases

-Thermostable DNA polymerases of natural origin are found in thermophilic bacteria, archaea and their pathogens.
-Among the bacterial thermostable DNA polymerases, Taq polymerase, Tfl polymerase, Tma polymerase, Tne polymerase, Tth and Bst polymerase are used.
+Several homologs of DNA polymerase I from thermostable bacteria are used for PCR.
+Sources for these enzymes include various Thermus species (T. aquaticus = Taq, T. thermophilus = Tth), Thermatoga (Tt. neapolitana = Tne, Tt. maritima = Tma), and Geobacillus stearothermophilus (Bst).

-In addition to 5'→3' polymerase activity, the bacterial thermostable DNA polymerases (belonging to the A-type DNA polymerases) have 5'→3' exonuclease activity and generate an adenosine overhang (sticky ends) at the 3' end of the newly generated strand.
+The DNA polymerase I homologs are A-type DNA polymerases.
+In addition to 5'→3' polymerase activity, the A-type polymerases have 5'→3' exonuclease activity and generate an adenosine overhang (sticky ends) at the 3' end of the newly generated strand.
 The Klenow fragment of Bst (BF) has a strand displacement activity which allows for use in isothermal amplification without the necessity of denaturation of the DNA in a thermocycler, and its 5'→3' exonuclease activity is deleted for higher yield.